jborean93/SecretManagement.DpapiNG/docs/en-US/about_DpapiNGSecretManagement.md

 Register-SecretVault @vaultParams
 ```

-This cmdlet will create a DPAPI-NG vault called `MyVault` that stores the secrets at `C:\path\to\vault_file`.
+This cmdlet will create a DPAPI-NG vault called `MyVault`, if no `Path` was specified in the `VaultParameters` a default path under `$env:LOCALAPPDATA\SecretManagement.DpapiNG\default.vault` is used as the path.
-The vault file at `Path` will be automatically created when the first secret is stored.
+If the vault file specified does not exist it will automatically be created when the vault operation is performed.
 It must be a the path to a file and the parent directory must already exist.
 Once the vault is registered it can referenced by the `-VaultName MyVault` parameter on the other `SecretManagement` cmdlets.
 It is possible to copy the vault file directory to other hosts as long as the secrets it contains is protected in a way that isn't tied to the same host.